How to Prepare a Dog for a Long Car Ride

 • Offer small amounts of water

-How to Keep Your Dog Calm During a Long Car Ride
+How to Support Calm During a Long Car Ride

 Dog resting on familiar donut bed secured in back seat during car travel.